Infinitesimal gluing equations and the adjoint hyperbolic Reidemeister torsion: Introduction

 Using the methods of mathematical physics, Dimofte and Garoufalidis~\cite{tudor-stavros} constructed a formal power series~$\mathcal{Z}_\triang(\hbar)$ associated to a geometric ideal triangulation~$\triang$ of a hyperbolic knot complement~$M=S^3\setminus K$.
 The coefficients in the power series~$\mathcal{Z}_\triang(\hbar)$ are complex numbers defined as weighted sums over Feynman diagrams with an increasing number of loops, and consequently called `\nword{n}{loop}' coefficients.
 They are determined by the combinatorics of~$\triang$ and by the shape parameter solutions of the gluing equations; see \cite{garoufalidis-sabo} for an extended discussion.
 It is not known whether the \nword{n}{loop} coefficients are topological invariants of $M$ for $n>0$.

-A focal point of \cite{tudor-stavros} is the conjectural `\nword1loop invariant'~$\tau_\triang\in\CC/\{\pm1\}$ determined by the \nword1loop coefficient of $\mathcal{Z}_\triang(\hbar)$.
-If the power series~$\mathcal{Z}_\triang(\hbar)$ recovers the asymptotic expansion of the Kashaev invariant~\cite{kashaev-volume-conjecture} at least to the first order, then the Generalized Volume Conjecture~\cite{gukov-murakami} would predict that the \nword1loop invariant coincides with the torsion~$\ATor(M,\mu)$ corresponding to the knot-theoretic meridian $\mu$.
+A focal point of \cite{tudor-stavros} is the conjectural `\nword{1}{loop} invariant'~$\tau_\triang\in\CC/\{\pm1\}$ determined by the \nword{1}{loop} coefficient of $\mathcal{Z}_\triang(\hbar)$.
+If the power series~$\mathcal{Z}_\triang(\hbar)$ is an asymptotic expansion of the Kashaev invariant~\cite{kashaev-volume-conjecture} at least to the first order, then the Generalized Volume Conjecture~\cite{gukov-murakami} would predict that the \nword{1}{loop} invariant coincides with the torsion~$\ATor(M,\mu)$ corresponding to the knot-theoretic meridian $\mu$.
 The equality $\tau_\triang=\ATor(M,\mu)$ is the content of the \emph{1-loop Conjecture} \cite[Conjecture~1.8]{tudor-stavros}, which we state as Conjecture~\ref{1-loop} below.

-If true, the \nword1loop Conjecture would provide a particularly simple and explicit formula for $\ATor$ in terms of a geometric ideal triangulation.
-We show that the main factor of this formula comes out naturally from the factorization of torsion induced by \eqref{intro:sheaves}.
+If true, the \nword{1}{loop} Conjecture would provide a particularly simple and explicit formula for $\ATor$ in terms of a geometric ideal triangulation.
+We show that the main term of this formula arises naturally from the factorization of torsion induced by \eqref{intro:sheaves}.
 This computation, presented in Section~\ref{torsion-section} below, implies in particular the non-vanishing of $\tau_\triang$.

-Compared to the original statement in \cite{tudor-stavros}, our version of the \nword1loop Conjecture is adapted to work with any system of homotopically non-trivial simple closed curves, not necessarily knot meridians.
-Hence, we can generalize the conjecture to all triangulated, orientable one-cusped hyperbolic \nword3manifolds.
-Finally, we verify the generalized conjecture for the minimal triangulation of the figure-eight sister manifold (\texttt{m003} in the SnapPea cusped census).
+Compared to the original statement in \cite{tudor-stavros}, our version of the \nword{1}{loop} Conjecture is adapted to work with any system of homotopically non-trivial simple closed curves, not necessarily knot meridians.
+Hence, we can generalize the conjecture to all triangulated, orientable one-cusped hyperbolic \nword{3}{manifolds}.
+Finally, we verify the generalized conjecture for the minimal triangulation of the figure-eight sister manifold (\texttt{m003} in the SnapPea cusped census~\cite{snappy}).
 This manifold is not a complement of a knot in an integral homology sphere.

 \textbf{Acknowledgements.} This paper presents the main results of the PhD thesis~\cite{rs-phd} of the author, written under the direction of Andrew Kricker.
 The author would like to express his gratitude to Andrew Kricker for his support and guidance.
 The author also wishes to thank John Hubbard, Craig Hodgson, Joan Porti and Tudor Dimofte for their interest in his work and for many helpful conversations.
-During the preparation of this paper, the author was supported by the Singapore Ministry of Education tier 1 grant no.~SPMS-RG66-10.